yuhenzhang/Hack-The-North/README.md

 # Meter One

-Flutter Web App for Hack The North ++ 2020.
+Flutter Web App for Hack The North 2020++.
 Connected to Firebase storage.
-Allows clinicians to upload and view their pulse oximeter device recordings easily and securely.
+Allows clinicians to upload and view their patients' pulse oximeter device recordings easily and securely.

 ## Getting Started